 What I learned, by trial and error, was that I needed to know who could make a difference in the Internet policy world, and who I needed to know to get things done.
-It didn’t take very long to understand that who you need to know depends on the space in which you exist.
+It didn’t take very long to understand that in order to succeed, you need to know your audience.

 For example, intellectual property is a big issue on the Internet.
 The laws relevant to protecting trademarks and copyrights on the Internet are mostly contained in federal statues, like the Lanham Act, the Digital Millennium Copyright Act (DMCA), and the Anticybersquatting Consumer Protection Act (ACPA).
 Jurisdiction over intellectual property statutes usually falls to the judiciary committees of the US House and US Senate, although there are, of course, exceptions.
 In the case of intellectual property protection on the Internet, therefore, I found out I needed to engage with members of the judiciary committees of both the House and Senate in order to make new or different policy.

 In the Internet context, and again, knowing your context is very important, it turned out most key policy was initially shaped by the federal government.
 Statutes like the Communications Decency Act (CDA), the Electronic Communications Privacy Act (ECPA), the Unlawful Internet Gambling Enforcement Act (UIGEA), the Controlling the Assault of Non-Solicited Pornography And Marketing Act (CAN-SPAM), and the Fraudulent Online Identities Sanctions Act (FOISA) became as familiar to us as any set of acronym-laden abbreviations could.
 Again, each statute enacted by the federal government.